 - EDSS 5603.
 Methods and Materials for Teaching Social Studies in the Secondary School Historical and current trends in teaching social studies at the secondary school level.
 Major emphasis on content and concept development and their application in the social studies classroom.
 Practice in writing objectives, applying teaching techniques, and formulating student evaluations. - EDSS 6103.
 MSE Social Science Capstone Portfolio Final course for MSE Social Science students featuring the creation of an advanced teaching and technology portfolio aligned with the National Council for the Social Studies pedagogical and thematic standards.
 Restricted to MSE Social Science students.
-Prerequisite: Permission of instructor.
+Prerequisite: Instructor permission.

-DEPARTMENT OF MEDIA
+SCHOOL OF MEDIA AND JOURNALISM